 "You madman!
-It's death by slow torture to lay hands on the daughter of the Nine Moons!"And what does that crazy Mat say to this?
+It's death by slow torture to lay hands on the Daughter of the Nine Moons!"And what does that crazy Mat say to this?
 He claims the Queen of Spades as his wife!
-Mat the Fool and god of wealth is surely an extreme Jack of Diamonds, although Mat is more likely to eye rubies than diamonds.
+Mat the Fool and god of wealth is surely an extreme Jack of Diamonds, although Mat is more likely to eye rubies than diamonds - but then, the diamond suit is red in colour.
 The marriage of the Jack of Diamonds and the Queen of Spades being such a high points-scoring union or potentially winning combination, it is not surprising the Pattern has gone to a great deal of trouble to arrange it (here they are paired, above right).

 - Winter's Heart, What the Aelfinn Said